The easiest way to get fit with your dog is to go for a walk, hiking, or camping. Play fetch, go swimming, or teach your dog agility.

 If you’re on a court with multiple tennis nets and courts, you’ll want to dedicate the side of the court farthest from the exit or other players to your dog.
 This will prevent your dog from getting distracted or wandering away while they are leash-less.

 Next, you’ll serve a tennis ball as normal over the net, and tell your furry friend to fetch!
 Ideally, they’ll run to the other side of the court, fetch the ball and bring it back.
-If it takes them a few tries to figure it out, the more tennis balls you have on-hand the better.
+If they take a few tries to figure it out, the more tennis balls you have on-hand the better.

 You’re all set for a tennis-filled day of sweat and exercise alongside your pup!
 Don’t forget to take breaks every few rounds to check on your dog’s breath and see if they’d benefit from a water break.